Lesson 2 of 7 - grow effective communication skills

 Recap

-This article complements the overview of the powerful communication skill of metatalk - talking co-operatively about your communication process.
-The article (a) defines effective metatalk, (b) offers a set of guidelines for using this skill well, and (c) gives 22 brief examples of possible meta-comments to common communication problems.
+This article complements the overview of the powerful communication skill of metatalk - talking co-operatively with a partner about your communication process.
+The article (a) defines effective metatalk, (b) offers guidelines for using this skill well, and (c) gives 22 examples of possible meta-comments to common communication problems.

 This article was very helpful somewhat helpful not helpful